About SOILSCAPE

 Soil & Cultural Assessment

 The project started in June 2024.
-The objective of this first stage (pré-contemplation) is to understand the societal landscape of human-soil relations with research on the current narratives, perception, values and needs, and arts-soil review and a stakeholder and governance analysis.
+The objective of this first stage (pré-contemplation) is to understand the societal landscape of human-soil relations with research on the current narratives, perception, values and needs, arts-soil review and a stakeholder and governance analysis.
 A shortlist of best soil literacy practices and public policies will be adopted.

 People centric development